CloudLabsAI-Azure/Azure-VMware-Solution/Introduction to AVS Arc.md

 ## External Connectivity :

-* While not explicitly shown, the diagram allows for an **ExpressRoute** connection.
+* While not explicitly shown, the architecture allows for an **ExpressRoute** connection.
 This dedicated private link between your on-premises network and Azure offers increased security, low latency, and high bandwidth compared to the public internet.

 ## Core AVS Infrastructure: